KEY LINKS

 Comparing the welcome offers

-The current Capital One Venture welcome offer is 75,000 bonus miles when you spend $4,000 on purchases within the first three months of opening your account.
-The Venture has had a sweeter offer of 100,000 bonus miles after spending $20,000 on purchases in the first 12 months of opening an account, but unfortunately that offer is no longer available.
+The current Capital One Venture welcome offer allows you to earn 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
+The Venture’s highest offer was 100,000 bonus miles, but unfortunately that offer is no longer available.

-Winner: Tie.
+Winner: Slight Edge to the Sapphire Preferred.
 Obviously the welcome offers on the cards change over time, so you can argue a slight edge to one card vs. the other depending on where the welcome offers currently sit.
 Remember too that Ultimate Rewards can be redeemed for 1.25 cents per point with the Sapphire Preferred as compared to 1 cents per mile for Venture Rewards miles.
 Capital One has massively increased the value of miles by adding transfer partners and increasing the transfer rate for some current partners.
 Which transfer partners are better will depend on how and with whom you want to travel – I’ve gotten outstanding value from transferring Venture miles to Wyndham for Vacasa vacations.

 Rewards